quattromani/childrenssafetyimmobilizer/index.md

    Your browser does not support HTML5 video.
 </video>

-## Currently
+## Currently:
-there is no uniform standard agreement on how children should be temporarily held immobile for various medical procedures.
+- there is no uniform standard agreement on how children should be temporarily held immobile for various medical procedures.

-Today it is commonplace to tie-down, tape down, or hold down.
+- today it is commonplace to tie-down, tape down, or physically hold down.

-The Q Holder ends the practice of physically overpowering the child to gain control and render the child motionless.

 ## Our Pediatric Position Holder is multifunctional